DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-performance-recommendations/index.md

 ### Cloudflare Edge (Tiered Cache / Storage)

+Advanced caching topologies and persistent edge storage create hierarchical cache layers and long-term content availability, cutting origin calls and raising global delivery efficiency.
+Tiered caching and edge storage handle infrequent requests at the edge, lowering load and cost.
+These same patterns allow fully serverless, originless architectures where logic and data reside entirely at the edge, eliminating the origin from the critical path and reducing latency to the minimum possible path.

 | Feature                     | Primary Metrics Improved                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | --------------------------- | --------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Tiered Caching**          | Cache Hit Ratio, TTFB, LCP, Origin Load | Leverage a **[Tiered Caching Topology](https://developers.cloudflare.com/cache/how-to/tiered-cache/)** to ensure that assets are served from a hierarchy of Cloudflare PoPs, increasing [Cache Hit Ratio](https://developers.cloudflare.com/cache/performance-review/cache-analytics/), reducing latency, potentially saving bandwidth and load on the origin server, and improving response times for users (since optimally there's no additional network hop to the origin).
 Smart Tiered Caching is normally the recommended option.                                                          |